-Continued economic success in the region will rely upon the efficiency and effectiveness, as well as safety and appeal of the transportation network that connects people and goods for commerce and recreation.
-Many of the projects included in the

-Long Range Plan support economic vitality locally or regionally through improved personal or freight mobility; access to employment and basic life needs; enhancing the safety and attractiveness of downtowns, and improvements on key tourism routes.
+Continued economic success in the region will rely upon the efficiency, effectiveness, safety and appeal of the transportation network that connects people and goods for commerce and recreation.
+Many of the projects included in the Long Range Plan support economic vitality locally or regionally through improved personal or freight mobility; access to employment and basic life needs; enhancing the safety and attractiveness of downtowns, and improvements on key tourism routes.